What Does a Dispensary Owner Actually Take Home in 2026?

 Single-location ownership is characterized by the owner typically serving as the general manager (saving $80,000 to $120,000 in management salary), direct control over all daily operations, lower total capital at risk, and all fixed overhead concentrated in one location.
 The owner's income is essentially the after-tax residual of one store's P&L, with no ability to spread fixed costs across multiple revenue streams.

 However, multi-location ownership also introduces incremental complexity and risk.
 Each additional location requires additional capital investment ($500,000 to $1.5 million depending on the market), additional management bandwidth (the owner can no longer be the daily operator at every location), additional regulatory exposure (compliance failures at any single location can jeopardize the entire operation), and potential cannibalization if locations are too close together.
-The owners I see earning the highest total income from multi-location operations are those who opened their second store only after the first was consistently profitable, hired experienced general managers for each location rather than trying to personally oversee all of them, and maintained sufficient capital reserves to absorb the startup losses at new locations without jeopardizing the cash flow of existing stores.
+The owners I see earning the highest total income from multi-location operations are those who opened their second store only after the first was consistently profitable, hired experienced general managers for each location rather than trying to personally oversee all of them, and maintained sufficient capital reserves to absorb startup losses at new locations without jeopardizing the cash flow of existing stores.
+Our multi-location dispensary financial playbook walks through the operating model in detail.

 What Separates High-Earning Dispensary Owners from Struggling Ones?